ThinkEval: Practical Evaluation of Knowledge Leakage in LLM Editing using Thought-based Knowledge Graphs: Introduction

 \section{Introduction}

-Large Language Models (LLMs) are increasingly getting adopted in various domains such as healthcare~\cite{goyal2024healai, yang2024talk2care, qiu2024llm}, cybersecurity~\cite{divakaran2024large, zhang2025llms}, legal sector~\cite{yao2024lawyer, cheong2024not, zhang2024citalaw}, etc. Despite the impressive capabilities, LLMs frequently retain outdated, sensitive or incorrect information, raising concerns about privacy, bias, and propagation of misinformation~\cite{sallami2024deception, lin2024investigating, zhao2024privacy}.
-These models lack an inherent mechanism to selectively update knowledge without undergoing costly retraining, sparking increasing interest in model-editing techniques for cost-effective update of a model's knowledge~\cite{hase2024fundamental, zhong2023mquake, fang2024alphaedit}.
+Large Language Models (LLMs) are increasingly getting adopted in various domains such as healthcare~(\cite{goyal2024healai, yang2024talk2care, qiu2024llm}), cybersecurity~(\cite{divakaran2024large, zhang2025llms}), legal sector~(\cite{yao2024lawyer, cheong2024not, zhang2024citalaw}), etc. Despite the impressive capabilities, LLMs often retain outdated, sensitive or incorrect information, raising concerns about privacy, bias, and propagation of misinformation~(\cite{sallami2024deception, lin2024investigating, zhao2024privacy}). \review{These models lack an inherent mechanism to selectively update knowledge without undergoing costly retraining, leading to the development of model-editing techniques~(\cite{hase2024fundamental, zhong2023mquake, fang2024alphaedit}).
+Users --- ranging from news organizations correcting misinformation, to policy researchers mitigating social bias and platform developers ensuring compliance with privacy laws --- all require reliable editing techniques tailored to their domain and deployment context.}

-Model-editing techniques often focus on specific facts, overlooking: (1) the persistence of deducible original knowledge (which is supposedly “edited out”), and (2) the integrity of broader contextual knowledge.
-Unchanged linked facts can allow the outdated fact to remain deducible, causing inconsistencies.
-For example, as shown in Fig.~\ref{example}, editing \texttt{Harry Potter’s school} to \texttt{Ilvermorny} while leaving his \texttt{Gryffindor} affiliation unchanged may imply that he studied at \texttt{Hogwarts}.
-Meanwhile, broader contextual knowledge, like \texttt{Slytherin’s} tie to \texttt{Hogwarts}, can lose coherence, undermining reliability.
-Effective editing, if specified otherwise, should adjust directly connected facts to the subject to prevent recovery of outdated knowledge and preserve broader contextual integrity for consistency.
+\review{While recent research works have emphasized preserving the integrity of broader contextual knowledge~(\cite{cohen2024evaluating, qin2024does}), model-editing techniques often overlook the persistence of deducible original knowledge (which is supposedly “edited out”).
+When causally connected facts remain unchanged, the edited information can still be reconstructed through multi-step inference, leading to inconsistencies and undermining the reliability of the model.
+For example, as shown in Fig.~\ref{example}, editing \texttt{Harry Potter's school} to \texttt{Ilvermorny} without adjusting his \texttt{Gryffindor} affiliation enables an inference that he studied at \texttt{Hogwarts}.
+At the same time, broader context, such as \texttt{Slytherin's} association with \texttt{Hogwarts}, may become incoherent, weakening the model's contextual integrity.
+For users, it is crucial to make an informed decision for selecting the right editing technique as well as the right model to prevent indirect leakage and maintain contextual integrity before deployment, preserving reliability across diverse use cases.}

-Inspired by deep unlearning~\cite{wu2024evaluating, sinha2024unstar, sanyal2025alu}, we propose \textbf{deep editing}, a new model-editing setting formally defined in Section~\ref{sec:deepediting}.
-Deep editing is meant to ensure edited facts in LLMs cannot be empirically deduced via multi-step reasoning, addressing persistent deducible knowledge often overlooked by existing techniques.
-Key challenges are to identify the knowledge a model inherently links to a given fact and formulate queries to reveal the implicitly retained original fact.
-The black-box nature of LLMs complicates this issue, as the intricate web of associations between facts in a model is not explicitly structured.